-ITU-T Study Group 16 Question 21/16 "Multimedia framework, applications and services" would like to express our appreciation to your collaboration and to inform you of the consent of revised F.745 "Functional requirements for network-based speech-to-speech translation services".
+ITU-T Study Group 16 Question 21/16 "Multimedia framework, applications and services" would like to express our appreciation for your collaboration and to inform you of the consent of revised F.745 "Functional requirements for network-based speech-to-speech translation services".
 The consented document is attached for your information.
-ITU-T Q21/16 wishes to collaborate further with you on S2ST (Speech-to-Speech Translation) Technology.
+ITU-T Q21/16 wishes to collaborate further with you on S2ST (Speech-to-Speech Translation) technology.

 Attachments: [TSB: Please attach before dispatch]